varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

 backend VCL (but in `vcl_deliver`):

 * remove `obj.http.Content-Encoding`
-* remove any "Accept-Encoding" from `obj.http.Content-Encoding`
+* remove any "Accept-Encoding" from `obj.http.Vary`
   (XXX review when closing #940)
 * weaken any `Etag` (by prepending "W/")